 - It must have the non-tiresome operation of disengagement for the driver for higher power transmission.

 The flywheel is an integral part of the engine, which also use as a part of the clutch.
 It is a driving member and connects to the pressure plate of the clutch shaft is houses with bearings in a flywheel.
 The flywheel rotates as the engine crankshaft rotates.

 2. Pilot Bearing

 The pilot bearing or bushing press into the end of the crankshaft to support the end of the transmission input shaft.
-The pilot bearing prevents the transmission shaft and clutch disc from wobbling up and down when the clutch releases.
+The pilot bearing prevents the transmission shaft and clutch disc from wobbling up and down when the clutch released.
 It also assists the input shaft center of the disc on the flywheel.

 It is the driven member of the single-plate clutch and line with friction material on both surfaces.
 It has a central hub with internal splines to limit the axial travel along the splined gearbox driving shaft.
 This helps to provide damping actions against torsional vibrations or variations of the driving torque between engine and transmission.

-A clutch disc is a plate between flywheel and friction or pressure plate.
+A disc Plate is a plate between flywheel and friction or pressure plate.
 It has a series of facings inverters on each side to enlarge the friction.
 These clutch facings are made of asbestos material.
 They are highly worn and heat resistant.

 4. Pressure plate

 The pressure plate is made of special cast iron.
 It is the heaviest part of the clutch assembly.
 The main function of the pressure plate is to establish even contact with the driven plate facing through which the pressure springs can exert a sufficient force to transmit the full torque of the engine.

 The pressure plate presses the clutch plate on to the flywheel from its machined surface.
 Between the pressure plate and clutch cover assembly, pressure springs are fits.
 The pressure will be withdrawn from the flywheel whenever release levers depress by the toggle or release levers pivots accordingly.